chromeos/resizing-chromeos/README.md

 One important yet often overlooked area is resizing.
 Android apps on Chrome OS should expect to be rotated, maximized, and “free-form” resized multiple times throughout their lifecycle.
-This code lab [link coming soon] will guide you through implementing some best practices to make your app resize robustly and easily.
+This [code lab](https://codelabs.developers.google.com/codelabs/chromeos-resizing/index.html) will guide you through implementing some best practices to make your app resize robustly and easily.

 ***

-Copyright 2018 Google LLC
+Copyright 2019 Google LLC

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.